jouvemax/com-480-project-Wizards/milestones/milestone1.md

 ## Related work

 • What others have already done with the data?

 There are various websites that offer visualization of data related to Co2 emissions.
-However, usually they do not provide context about emissions, their analysis is either only global (countries and sector) or only focus on one sector.
+However, usually they do not provide context about emissions and metrics they use, their analysis is either only global (countries and sector) or only focus on one sector.
+When searching for data, we also found various visualizations (see sources from the Dataset section).
+Bill Gates and its foundation for climate change, have already tried to make the topic of Co2 emissions simple.

 • Why is your approach original?
-We would like to give a top down approach of Co2 emissions.
-The user will first see how he compare with people living in other countries in term of emissions.
-He will then have an overview of emissions, by looking at countries on a map and sectors.
-Finally we would like to give him insights of each sector taken independently.
-Where are the agriculture emissions from?
-Why does the industry is such a big polluter etc...
-What kind of solutions already exist for each sectors, and what are the ones that still need to be developped.

-We hope that by the end of our visualization, the user will have a better understanding of Co2 emissions and, thus, can have a better impact.
+First of all, we are combining multiple sources that haven't been gathered before.
+As a result, we would like to give a complete overview of Co2 emissions, starting from global data, and then exploring each sector in more details.

+Then, we would like to link both visualizations and simple explanations so that a large audience can understand.

+Finally, we would like to make the experience interactive to engage the user and show him/her how his/her lifestyle affects the climate.

 • What source of inspiration do you take?
-Visualizations that you found on other add some website. breakthrough enery...
+Visualizations that you found on other websites or magazines (might be unrelated to your data).

+We took inspiration from the work of Bill Gates, with his new book about climate change.
+We wanted to make a more visual and interactive experience.
+His foundation for the climate, [Breakthrough Energy](https://www.breakthroughenergy.org/), has already done various visualizations about emissions that are inspiring.

+Regarding the lifestyle footprint, we took inspiration from the [footprint calculator](https://www.footprintcalculator.org/food1) website.

+We would like to build a map of the world, and took inspirations from various choropleth maps, like this [one](http://bl.ocks.org/micahstubbs/8e15870eb432a21f0bc4d3d527b2d14f) done in D3.js.